utopia-php/migration/README.md

 | Local    |   ✅   |     ✅     |   ✅   |     ✅     |     ✅     |

 > **Warning**
 > The Local destination should be used for testing purposes only.
 It is not recommended to use this destination in production or as a backup.
 The local destination is there to confirm that a source is working correctly and to test the transfer process with needing a target destination instance.
+This may change in the future however as the library matures.